metaversityfoundation/metaversityfoundation.github.io/index.md

 The [Metaverse](https://en.wikipedia.org/wiki/Metaverse) is coming.
 Who will build it?

-**Together we will will be the creators of a ubiqutious intelligent spatail social fabric that will cover the world.** And
+**Together we will will be the creators of a ubiqutious intelligent spatail social fabric that will cover the world.**

+It's going to take years and it's going to be hard.
+We will all have to learn and teach.

+This is where we share what we know so far.

 # Start Your Journey to become a Reality Engineer - 3D, XR, AI, Ethics